 Myocardial ischemia of the lower part of your heart muscle can lead to sudden sharp abdominal pain.
 Upper abdominal pain can occur with or without chest pain.

 - Being male.

-- Being older in age (typically more than 40 years, but it can occur in younger ages).
+- Being older (typically over 40 years) can occur at younger ages).